NYPL-Simplified/Open-eBooks-Android/README.md

 If you wish to generate a signed APK for publishing the application, you will need to set the following values correctly in `~/.gradle/gradle.properties`:

 ~~~
-org.librarysimplified.simplye.keyAlias=
+org.librarysimplified.openebooks.keyAlias=
-org.librarysimplified.simplye.keyPassword=
+org.librarysimplified.openebooks.keyPassword=
-org.librarysimplified.simplye.storePassword=
+org.librarysimplified.openebooks.storePassword=
 ~~~

-In addition, you will need to obtain the correct Java keystore and either place it in the project at `simplified-app-simplye/keystore.jks` or create a symbolic link at the same location appropriately.
+In addition, you will need to obtain the correct Java keystore and either place it in the project at `simplified-app-openebooks/keystore.jks` or create a symbolic link at the same location appropriately.
 All files matching `*.jks` are set to be ignored by Git, but care should always be taken to ensure keystores and other secrets are never committed regardless.

-Once the above has been completed, executing `./gradlew assembleRelease` will generate the signed APK and place it at `./simplified-app-simplye/build/outputs/apk/simplified-app-simplye-release.apk`.
+Once the above has been completed, executing `./gradlew assembleRelease` will generate the signed APK and place it at `./simplified-app-openebooks/build/outputs/apk/simplified-app-simplye-release.apk`.

 ## Branding And Configurable Features